acceleratedscience/open-ad-toolkit/readme/models.md

     <div markdown="block">

-    Starting from your AWS dashboard:
+    Starting from your [AWS dashboard]:

     -   Search for "IAM" in the search bar
     -   From your IAM dashboard, click "Users" in the lefthand sidebar
     -   Click the "Create user" button in the top right hand corner
     -   Leave the "Provide user access to the AWS Management Console" box unchecked
     -   Up next on the "Set Permissions" screen, select the third option: "Attach policies directly"
     -   In the box below click the "Create policy" button
     -   Create a new policy with minimal permissions for Skypilot, following thye [Skypilot instructions](https://skypilot.readthedocs.io/en/latest/cloud-setup/cloud-permissions/aws.html)
     -   On the next screen, search for the policy you just created, which would be called "minimal-skypilot-policy" per the instructions
     -   Finish the process to attach the policy to your user

-    - Go to user detail, click "create access key" in summary
-    - Select CLI first option

     </div>
     </details>